SJWooly/IaCPoC/README.md

 ## Notes
 - admittedly, I didn't put asside enough time for setting up a new personal machine before this project.
 Some additions I would've liked to include with more time:
-    - more comprehensive healthcheck script including overarching chron job to periodically run the checks
+    - more comprehensive healthcheck script including overarching cron job to periodically run the checks
-    -
+    - clean up of SSH methodology
 - for simplicity, I have intentionally omitted:
     - tags
     - conditional creation/ count references (opting for simpler dependancy specification)